charlierobson/choccy-egg/README.md

 # ZX81 Game Framework use case #1 of?
-ZX81 machine code program framework.
+Uses ZX81 machine code program framework.
 You know, for games.

 Let's see what we can do with this, eh?

-Todo:
+Macro Todo:

 * Birds
 * Levels